nitinkamra1992/bibtex2html/README.md

 # bibtex2html

-This tool allows converting a bibtex file or a folder with multiple bibtex files into an HTML bibliography.
+This tool converts a bibtex file or a folder with multiple bibtex files into an HTML bibliography.

 ## Compatibility